Geometric models for algebraic suspensions: Examples and applications

 \begin{thm} Assume $B$ is a base scheme and $(X,x)$ is a pointed smooth $B$-scheme.
-If there exist an $\aone$-contractible smooth $B$-scheme $Y$ and a (pointed) closed immersion $X \hookrightarrow Y$, then there is a pointed $\aone$-weak equivalence:
+If there exists an $\aone$-contractible smooth $B$-scheme $Y$ and a (pointed) closed immersion $X \hookrightarrow Y$, then there is a pointed $\aone$-weak equivalence:

 \end{thm}

 \begin{proof} By appeal to Corollary~\ref{cor:deformationtothenormalcone}, we see that the projection $\D(X,Y) \to \aone_B$ satisfies the hypotheses of Theorem~\ref{thm:main} (the section arises from the base-point).
 In that case, we conclude that $\Sigma_{\pone} \D(X,Y)_0 \sim \D(X,Y)$, where $\D(X,Y)_0$ is the scheme-theoretic fiber of the projection over $0$.
 However, $\D(X,Y)_0$ is the total space of the normal bundle to the embedding $X \hookrightarrow Y$, and therefore the projection map $\D(X,Y)_0 \to X$ is a (pointed) $\aone$-weak equivalence.
 Thus, we conclude that $\Sigma_{\pone} \D(X,Y)_0 \to \Sigma_{\pone} X$ is a (pointed) $\aone$-weak equivalence as well. \end{proof}